DavidLapous/multipers/docs/contributions.rst

     :caption: Example zoo:

-Then, the following commands build the documentation of multipers, in the :code:`_build/html` folder.
+Then, the following command builds the documentation of multipers, in the :code:`_build/html` folder.

 .. code-block:: sh

-  sphinx-apidoc -f -o source ..
-  make html
-  # or
   sh build_doc.sh

+The script runs :code:`sphinx-apidoc` and then calls Sphinx directly with :code:`sphinx-build -M html . _build`, so it does not require a docs :code:`Makefile`.

 Feature additions
 *****************